 Confirmation of pregnancy was often greeted with pleasure and sometimes with resignation.
 In 1845 mother-of-six Jessie Campbell wrote, ‘I regret to tell you that I expect to be confined again in November.
 I trust this will be the last occasion for I am heartily sick of the business.’2

-State antenatal care was first provided in 1918 as a way of reducing maternal deaths from preventable illnesses.
+State antenatal care was first provided in 1918 with the goal of reducing maternal deaths from preventable illnesses.
 Early clinics were mainly run at public maternity hospitals.
 Nurses gave women advice, and conducted basic medical examinations like blood pressure checks and urine tests.
-Women’s diet and exercise were regarded as important.
+Diet and exercise were regarded as important.

 Medical technology increased the monitoring of pregnant women throughout the 20th century.
 More complex urine and blood tests checked for a range of maternal disorders.
 X-rays, amniocentesis (checking the fluid around the baby in the womb) and ultrasound scans were used to monitor foetal development and detect abnormalities.

 By the late 20th century doctors could do genetic tests on embryos in the womb.
 If serious abnormalities were detected, parents had to decide whether to continue with the pregnancy.
 Later, embryos created by fertility treatments could be tested before implantation in the woman’s womb (preimplantation genetic diagnosis – PGD).
-This testing also became available where parents had a family history of genetic abnormalities.
+This testing also became available for parents with a family history of genetic abnormalities.

 In the 19th century women usually learned about pregnancy and birth from their mothers and female relations.
-Later they supplemented this by reading books and attending antenatal classes.
+Later they also read books and attended antenatal classes.

-The first specific books were published in the early 20th century.
-These concentrated on baby care.
+The first specialised books, published in the early 20th century, concentrated on baby care.
 Maternal care during pregnancy was included from about the 1920s.
 Early books did not pay much attention to the process of giving birth.
 By the 1950s they contained this information.